Do You Need to Blog Everyday to Get Noticed? Not Even Close.

-Blogging is a great marketing tool.
+Blogging is a great digital marketing tool.
 It’s free (well, it only costs you time), it drives traffic to your website, it generates leads, it helps grow your email list, and it helps you gain recognition as an industry leader.
-But as with any marketing tool, making the most of it requires effort beyond simply posting to your website.
+But as with any marketing tool, making the most of it requires more effort than you might think.

-The simple answer to the question is REGULARLY.
-But regularly can mean daily, weekly, every other week, or monthly.
+The simple answer to the question is regularly.
+But regularly can mean daily, weekly, bimonthly, or monthly.
 I don’t recommend blogging less than once a month, at least if you are interested in using your blog as a serious marketing tool.

-At Spring Insight, we have been blogging once a week for years.
-But we have recently decided to back it down to twice a month.
-Our thinking is that by pulling back, we will be able to maximize our marketing efforts by redirecting time to developing comprehensive strategy encompassing not only the blog, but also our social media presence.
+The Spring Insight team blogged once a week for years.
+But we have recently decided to back it down to once a month.
+By pulling back, we will be able to maximize our marketing efforts by redirecting time to developing a comprehensive strategy encompassing not only the blog but also our social media presence.
 We produce higher-quality content for our readers this way, too.

 This is an important lesson: you need to have a blogging strategy that works for you.
-If you try to set up a calendar based on stats that say you should be blogging twice a week, but you prefer walking over hot coals to writing 250 words, that schedule probably won’t work for you.
+If you try to set up a calendar based on stats that say you should be blogging twice a week, but you prefer walking over hot coals to writing 1000 words every single week, that schedule probably won’t work for you.

 Another important consideration relating to blog cadence is your capacity for coming up with interesting topics.
 If you can easily rattle off 50 ideas, then you are free to post more frequently, but if you struggle to come up with 10 ideas to write about, then it makes sense to blog less frequently.